quantum-compiler/atlas/README.md

 ### Perlmutter

 #### Sbatch
-There are some `sbatch` scripts for running simulation using Torque in `scripts/perlmutter/bench`.
+There are some `sbatch` scripts for running simulation using Atlas in `scripts/perlmutter/bench`.
 Run them with:
 ```
 sbatch xxx.sh
 ```